A Framework for Conditional Statement Technical Debt Identification and Description: Data Processing and Vectorisation

 \subsubsection{Source Code Processing}

-We first convert the input source code segment to an Abstract Syntax Tree (\ac{ast}) using a method proposed by Hu et al. \cite{hu2018deep} called \ac{ast} with \ac{sbt}.
-The \ac{ast}s are then translated into a sequences of tokens that can be readily input to the other components of our framework.
-Classical traversal methods that converts \ac{ast}s to sequences (e.g. pre-order traversal) can be ambiguous in the way that different code segments may produce the same sequence representation.
-Hu et al. \cite{hu2018deep} address this problem by proposing the \ac{sbt} method to ensure unique sequence representations for different code inputs.
-Figure \ref{ast_with_sbt} shows an example of parsing a conditional statement to its \ac{ast} then applying the \ac{sbt} method to produce the sequence representation of the tree.
+First, we create the \ac{ast} of the input source code fragment.
+Second, we create a sequential representation of the tree using a method proposed by Hu et al. \cite{hu2018deep} called \ac{ast} with \ac{sbt}.
+Classical traversal methods that convert \ac{ast}s to sequences (e.g. pre-order traversal) can be ambiguous in the way that different code fragments may produce the same sequence representation.
+We adapt the \ac{sbt} representation proposed in Hu et al. \cite{hu2018deep} to ensure unique sequence representations for different code inputs.